 In Wiese's court application she asked that the provisions of the Pension Fund Act be made applicable to government officials, so that she would be entitled to and be paid her money immediately.
 The judge in this case was Lee Bozalek.
 He decided that the Pension Fund Act was unconstitutional due to the fact that spouses of members of Government pension funds do not enjoy the same rights as spouses of members of other pension funds.

 In my opinion this was the correct decision.
-The Act clearly discriminates unfairly between the government and other pension funds.
-This is unconstitutional.
+The Act clearly discriminated unfairly between the government and other pension funds; which was unconstitutional.
 I see no reason why some spouses in our law had to wait to be paid out until their ex died or resigned, while others were paid out immediately.

 I believe in a "clean break" post-divorce.
 If one must wait until death or resignation before being paid out your share of your ex's pension, this certainly is not a "clean break" from your ex, and this should be encouraged.
 This was a correct decision by the court in the Wiese case all in all.